phetsims/gas-properties/doc/model.md

 detected between two objects, _collision response_ determines what affect that collision has on their motion.

 Collision detection occurs only within the container.
 There is no collision detection performed for particles that have escaped the container through the open lid.
+Collision detection is a posteriori (detected after a collision occurs).

 Collision detection is optimized using a technique called [spatial partitioning](https://en.wikipedia.org/wiki/Space_partitioning).
 The collision detection space is partitioned into a 2D grid of cells that we refer to as regions.
 Rather than having to consider